 Cartolina now also sells directly to the consumer, via her Shopify online store, and has most recently opened a hometown retail storefront in Nelson, BC, Canada.

-For Cartolina, the transition to omni-channel retail didn’t happen overnight.
-We chatted with Fiona about her decision to dive into new distribution channels.
+For Cartolina, the transition from wholesale to ecommerce and retail didn’t happen overnight.
+I talked to Fiona about her decision to dive into new channels.
 She shared with us her wins and losses as well as some valuable advice for other businesses taking the same path.

 Cartolina started as a handmade line using vintage ephemera, carefully trimmed and glued together.

 “I wasn't interested in selling one card at a time, so I researched the wholesale industry and learned that I needed to target the retail buyers to get the volume of sales that I wanted.”

 A year after Cartolina’s launch, it became clear that the business was not scalable.
 Due to the time-consuming nature of handmade products, the demand became unmanageable.

 Back at the drawing board, Fiona designed a new collection—one that could be printed in bulk and warehoused.
 The new approach would require an upfront investment of a few thousand dollars.
 Before she made the leap of faith, she sent out press releases to her favourite magazines, announcing a fresh new stationery line from Cartolina.

 “The response was overwhelmingly positive, which was the indicator that I needed to make the investment.
 There was a funny moment, back then, when our products were featured on the pages of Canadian House & Home before they were actually off the drawing board!”